openforis/fra-platform/server/definitions/en/tad.md

 Explanatory note

-1. The Forest area net *change* is the difference in forest area between two FRA reference years.
+1. The "Forest area net change" is the difference in forest area between two FRA reference years.
 The net change can be either positive (gain), negative (loss) or zero (no change).

 ## 1d Annual reforestation